 Number of units that have been ordered from a supplier but have not been received

-Inventory due to arrive from another of your warehouses
+Inventory due to arrive from another of your locations

-Inventory available when everything arrives from suppliers and warehouse transfers.
+Inventory available when everything arrives from suppliers and stock transfers.

 Calculated by: Available + incoming + In Transit - customer backorders